jindonghuo/Automation-ABAQUS-script-for-structure-bandgap-Computation/README.md

 # Automation by using ABAQUS script for bandgap calculations

 Hope this method can help you to use ABAQUS python script for automation.
-Please note Abaqus python is python 2, but our main.py is python 3, and they can work together very well.
+Please note Abaqus python is python 2, and the main.py is python 3 file, but they can work together very well.

 ## Description
 This project is for large scale computing for structure optimization that can find the stuructre/geometry with best bandgap for vibration control.